rehnd/cme342/project/lsmoothing/README.md

 code is particularly simple to write since no contiguous border arrays are needed and 2) MPI Derived data types are used under the hood.

-The MPI derived datatypes being used under the hood requires further explanation.
+The MPI derived datatypes used under the hood require further explanation.
 When sending data under this `Coarrays w/ Derived Datatypes` version, we have the following simple code: